cloudmesh-community/book/chapters/mapreduce/cm-hadoop.md

-# Hadoop Virtual Cluster Installation Using Cloudmesh :o:
+# Hadoop Virtual Cluster Installation Using Cloudmesh :o2:

 ![No](images/no.png)